Computational Aspects of Nearly Single-Peaked Electorates: Nearly Single-Peaked Preferences

-Another suggestion by Escoffier, Lang, and \"{O}tzt\"{u}rk~\cite{esc-lan-oez:c:single-peak} was to consider the minimum number of axes such that each preference relation of the profile is single-peaked with respect to at least one of these axes.
-This notion is particularly useful if each candidate represents opinions on several issues (as it is the case in political elections).
+Another suggestion by \citeA{esc-lan-oez:c:single-peak} was to consider the minimum number of axes such that each vote is single-peaked with respect to at least one of these axes.
+Note that this corresponds to partitioning the voters in such a way that each group of voters is single-peaked.
+Additional Axes is particularly useful if each candidate represents opinions on several issues (as it is the case in political elections).
 A voter's ranking of the candidates would then depend on which issue is considered most important by the voter and consequently each issue might give rise to its own corresponding axis.